approov/quickstart-android-java-okhttp/SECRETS-PROTECTION.md

 # Secrets Protection
-You should use this option if you wish to protect access to 3rd party or managed APIs where you are not able to add an Approov token check to the backend.
-This allows client secrets, or API keys, used for access to be protected with Approov.
+You should use this option if you wish to protect app secrets, including API keys.
 Rather than build secrets into an app where they might be reverse engineered, they are only provided at runtime by Approov for apps that pass attestation.
 This substantially improves your protection and prevents these secrets being abused by attackers.

 These additional steps require access to the [Approov CLI](https://approov.io/docs/latest/approov-cli-tool-reference/), please follow the [Installation](https://approov.io/docs/latest/approov-installation/) instructions.